Late Blooming Plants for Summer Color

 By Kerry Ann Mendez

 Thankfully, there are some dazzling "late bloomers" that hit full stride in late summer.
 These colorful magnets not only draw the eye of appreciative gardeners, but also attract grateful pollinators.
-Below are a few of my favorites:
+Here are a few of our favorites:

 And don't worry that it is too late to plant!
 Fall is an ideal time to plant.
 Even though the air temperature is cooler, the soil remains warm for much longer, allowing roots to anchor in for the winter ahead.
 There is also typically more rain in fall.
 Plant sales are a bonus too!